usedispatch/docs/README.md

 Dispatch is a Solana protocol to allow dapps and wallets to communicate with each other.

 ### How does it work?
-You can access Dispatch via `BHJ4tRcogS88tUhYotPfYWDjR4q7MGdizdiguY3N54rb` program on `devnet`.
-The anchor IDL can be downloaded using `anchor idl`, or better yet use our JS/TS client.
+You can access Dispatch via the `BHJ4tRcogS88tUhYotPfYWDjR4q7MGdizdiguY3N54rb` program on `devnet` and `mainnet`.
+The anchor IDL can be downloaded using `anchor idl`, or better yet use our [client sdk](https://www.npmjs.com/package/@usedispatch/client).

-More protocol details are coming soon.
+See our [litepaper](./litepaper.md) for more details on how the protocol works under the hood.

+See our [developer docs](./developer.md) for details on the client SDK.

-### Client Installation
+### CLI Installation

 The `dispatch-cli` is a command line utility to quickly send and receive messages on Solana.